BhanujISNOTACODER/Card-Matching-Game/README.md

 <br>
 This is how the game looks

-We properties css like fonts face to add these fonts and properties like perspective to show the flip affect
+We use properties css like fonts face to add these fonts and properties like perspective to show the flip affect